hazae41/immutable/README.md

 ## Philosophy

-Our philosophy is to build webapps that are as immutable as native apps but benefit from the wide distribution of the web.
+The philosophy is to build webapps that are as immutable as native apps but benefit from the wide distribution of the web.
 Such webapps are built with strong client-side and offline capabilities.
 Once downloaded they should be immutably cached and only be updated when the user requests it or has opted-in automatic updates.

 ### Why?